FAQs

 What if I change my mind?

 I cannot accept returns unless there is a fault.
-I encourage you to take your time when deciding on your purchase.
+As a small workshop it is something I cannot afford to offer.
 Thank you for your understanding.

 How long will I have to wait for my furniture?